tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/acceptance-testing-intro.md

-# acceptance testing

-### What's the value
-The idea with what I'm calling acceptance testing is that we are providing some validation to business stakeholders that a given solution is meeting the business goals of the company.
+The idea with what I'm calling acceptance testing is that we are providing validation to business stakeholders that a given solution meets the business goals of the company.
 Some feel that a more conversational language for generating and evaluation test cases will help us meet that goal.

+#### BDD
-BDD (Behavioral Driven Development) is an oft used approach to achieving that, and there are several frameworks that support BDD.
+BDD (Behavioral Driven Development) is an oft used approach to achieving that.
+It's a more conversational way of writing tests that some feel is more readable.
+The 'language' that is often used for this is called "Gherkin".
+There are several frameworks that support BDD.
 Cucumber is one such framework.

-The "language" part of BDD frameworks is often Gherkin.
+Like many of these tools, Cucumber is not so much a new testing framework as a way of expressing the tests in a different way.
+In this section we'll use Cucumber to express test that we actually write in Junit5 and Wiremock.

 Is BDD (Behavioral Driven Development) a new way of testing, or yet another testing framework?
 I think it can be both depending on how it's used.

-If there's organizational support to develop documentation before build and foster a tight cooperation between business users and software engineers  then the promise of BDD could be realized.
-That being said, it seems to me that many companies who create software are moving in the opposite direction and for those, a simple framework would not bridge the gap.
+#### When it's useful

-If BBD is not a set of behaviors supported in the organization - then it's just another testing framework.
-Honestly, all Java test frameworks allow us to accomplish adequate tests and any of the available frameworks (testNG, Juint, Mockito, Spock) will work just fine.
-What really separates great testing is designing a well-designed and complete set of tests.
+The promise of BDD really requires that business users are closely and effectively involved in the creation and validation of tests.
+If BBD is not a set of behaviors supported in the organization then it's just another testing framework, and honestly, all Java test frameworks (testNG, Juint, Mockito, Spock) accomplish the same things just fine -- without having to support yet another syntax.

-So, if a team simply loves the way BDD tests are developed and can be efficient in creating an overall test approach, then they should use BDD.
-It is fun to see these tests working.
-Or if the team feels that the promise of a shared language that brings requirements closer to code is inpiring enough to devote their energies to -- then that's how great things sometimes happen.
+But, if a team simply loves the way BDD tests are developed and can be efficient in testing, then they should use BDD.

-We'll use the Cucumber framework for this example of BDD.
+---

+####Gherkin

+The most widely-used language of BDD is Gherkin.
+Cucumber is a popular implementation of the Gherkin language and BDD.
 The basic idea is that there's a very opinionated way to declare a test.

+* [x] **Feature** - is a suite of tests
+* [x] **Scenario** - is the title of a given test
-* [x] **GIVEN** - is for defining the logical precondition or state
+* [x] **GIVEN** - is used for defining the starting state before the test starts
-* [x] **WHEN** is for defining an action
+* [x] **WHEN** is used for defining an action
-* [x] **THEN** is for defining the expected or desired state after the action takes place
+* [x] **THEN** is used for defining the expected or desired state after the action takes place
 * [x] **AND** is for adding conditions or states to any of the above

 As an example,